wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

   "info": false
 }
 ```

-The pictures could be upload using the webform on the plataform or via postman forms alike.
-On our postman collection we have an example.
+The pictures could be uploaded by using the web form on the plataform or by postman forms alike.
+There's an example in our postman collection

 :::tip TIP: Pay attention to required and non required fields